beancount/ledger2beancount/docs/manual.md

 you to remove some information from the narration using `payee_split` while overriding the found payee using `payee_match`.

+The regular expressions from `payee_split` and `payee_match` are evaluated in a case sensitive manner by default.
+If you want case insensitive matches, you can prefix your pattern with `(?i)`, for example:

+    payee_match:
+      (?i)^Oyster card top-up: Transport for London

 Finally, metadata describing a payee or payer will be used to set the payee.
 The tags used for that information can be specified in `payee_tag` and `payer_tag`.
 Payees identified with these tags will